AalaaAyman24/Dataset-Insight-RAG-Chatbot/README.md

   - **Mode**: Fills missing values with the mode (most frequent value) of the column.
   - **Median**: Fills missing values with the median value of the respective column.

+> **After Preview**: The preview shows how the dataset will look after handling missing values (either by dropping rows or filling them).
+You can inspect the changes before confirming.
+Once you're happy with the preview, click "OK" to apply the action.

 ### 10. **Handle Duplicates**
 The `handle_duplicates` function provides methods to manage duplicate rows in your dataset.
 You can choose one of the following options: